Statement of Function

 - Indian River County is required annually to participate in Federal evaluated exercises to test and evaluate our preparedness plan for a radiological incident at the St. Lucie Nuclear Power Plant.
 Our exercises and participation has always been successful and we have consistently received high marks from the Federal Emergency Management Evaluators.

 - In the event of a radiological incident, Indian River County is prepared with highly skilled/trained personnel in Fire/Rescue, Law Enforcement, Red Cross and the Department of Health to swiftly deal with the incident.
 In coordination with the Department of Emergency Management the Emergency Operations Center (EOC) and the public information lines will be activated when required.
 The Department of Emergency Services will coordinate with other local/municipal, state and federal authorities.

-- Participate as a taskforce member of the St. Lucie Nuclear Radiological Preparedness Program and the Florida
+- Continue to participate as a task force member for the St. Lucie Nuclear Radiological Preparedness Program.

 - Prepare and participate in an evaluated nuclear exercise with County, State, and Federal agencies.

 - Participate as peer evaluator and controller for Florida nuclear power plants radiological exercises